Mahesh Chandra Sharma Gautam: Early life and education

-Mahesh Chandra Sharma Gautam was born on 24 December 1949 in Patiala, Punjab to Pandit Baldev Krishan Shastri and Krishna Devi, as the youngest of five children, with four older daughters.
+Mahesh Chandra Sharma Gautam was born on 24 December 1949 in Patiala, Punjab to Pandit Baldev Krishan Shastri and Krishna Devi.
+He was the youngest of five children and had four older sisters.

 Gautam's early exposure to writing was shaped by his grandfather, Pandit Ramanand Sharma, who taught him to trace letters in ash spread on the ground.
 He was later introduced to Sanskrit grammar by his father, Pt.
 Baldev Krishan Shastri, a noted Sanskrit scholar.
 He studied at the Punjab Institute of Oriental & Indian Languages, Patiala (PIOIL), under Acharya Durga Dutt Vagmi and received the title of Shastri.

 Gautam earned a M.A. in Sanskrit and an M.A. in Hindi from Panjab University, as a private candidate.
 He completed his Ph.D. in Sanskrit at Punjabi University, Patiala, with a thesis titled Punjab Ka Sanskrit Kavya Ko Yogdan (Contribution of Punjab to Sanskrit Poetry), supervised by Prof. Abhimanyu Malik.